tassiovale/spltrac/README.md

-% SPLTrac - A SPL Traceability Experimental Suite written in Python
+# SPLTrac - SPL Traceability Experimental Suite

 ## About
 SPLTrac is a SPL Traceability Experimental Suite written in Python